forsyde/aesa-radar/docs/text/35_ShallowSimulation.md

 ![One output cube with radar data](figs/AESA_OUT_CS.pdf){#fig:aesa-odata-shallow}

-Comparing @fig:aesa-odata-shallow with @fig:aesa-odata-atom one can see that the same objects have been identified, albeit with slighly different correlation values.
-This is because we use single-precision folating point `Float` as the base number representation in our model, which are [well-known](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html) to be very sensitive to slight variations in arithmetic operations, as far as the order of
+Comparing @fig:aesa-odata-shallow with @fig:aesa-odata-atom one can see that the same objects have been identified, albeit with slightly different correlation values.
+This is because we use single-precision floating point `Float` as the base number representation in our model, which are [well-known](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html) to be very sensitive to slight variations in arithmetic operations, as far as the order of